Recognition of same-sex unions in Singapore: Housing and immigration rights

-Legal situation
+Restrictions

+Same-sex marriages are not recognised in Singapore, with the Women's Charter (Piagam Wanita; 妇女宪章, Fùnǚ Xiànzhāng; மாதர் சாசனம், Mātar Cācaṉam) stating that marriage not between "a woman and man" is void.
 On 21 August 2022, Prime Minister Lee Hsien Loong announced that the government would repeal Section 377A of the Penal Code, effectively ending the criminalisation of private, consensual sexual relations between men.
-On 22 August 2022, Minister of Home Affairs and Law K. Shanmugam added that the Constitution of Singapore would be amended to "protect" Parliament's right to define marriage instead of the judiciary, leaving open the possibility for Parliament to legalise same-sex marriages or civil unions through a simple majority.
+On 22 August, Minister of Home Affairs and Law K. Shanmugam added that the Constitution of Singapore would be amended to "protect" Parliament's right to define marriage, leaving open the possibility for Parliament to legalise same-sex marriages or civil unions through a simple majority in the future.
 Shanmugam clarified that a definition of marriage would not be enshrined in the Constitution, stating that "any political party or group that wants to push for same-sex marriage will be able to do so."

 On 20 October 2022, the government tabled a draft constitutional amendment giving Parliament "the power to define, regulate, protect and promote the institution of marriage".
 It was debated in the Parliament on 28 November along with a bill repealing Section 377A, and passed on 29 November 2022.
-The law was signed by President Halimah Yacob on 27 December 2022 and published in the Republic of Singapore Government Gazette on 6 January 2023.
-Due to this constitutional amendment, and the precedent set by the Women's Charter (Piagam Wanita; 妇女宪章, Fùnǚ Xiànzhāng; மாதர் சாசனம், Mātar Cācaṉam) stating that marriage not between "a woman and man" is void, only opposite-sex marriages are recognised in Singapore.
+The law was signed by President Halimah Yacob on 27 December, and published in the Republic of Singapore Government Gazette on 6 January 2023.
 Article 156 of the Constitution now reads:

 (1) The Legislature may, by law, define, regulate, protect, safeguard, support, foster and promote the institution of marriage.

 (2) Subject to any written law, the Government and any public authority may, in the exercise of their executive authority, protect, safeguard, support, foster and promote the institution of marriage.